 Squats vs. Deadlifts

 Many people think that deadlifts are pretty similar to squats, but that’s really not the case at all.
 A stronger argument could be made for trap bar deadlifts, but we’ll keep the discussion to barbell deadlifts for now.
 When we compare hamstrings activity in squats and deadlifts, we have to look at the inherent biomechanics of the exercise.
 Both exercises involve hip extension, sure.
 But what joint angles are the peak hip extension forces occurring at?

 At the beginning of a deadlift, we have a very small mechanical challenge at the knee.
-We refer to this as a “moment arm” and cover this much more in-depth in our Physics of Bodybuilding article (here).
+We refer to this as a “external moment” and cover this much more in-depth in our Physics of Bodybuilding article (here).
 What this means is that, for a brief moment at the beginning of a deadlift, the weight is trying to flex our knees.
 This requires a small bit of quad activation to the get the weight moving, but once the bar is off the floor, that moment at the knee essentially disappears (7,8).
 Now, we’re left with a nearly pure hip extension exercise.
 While the hamstrings can’t extend the hips in a deep squat position, they can definitely extend the hips most of the way through a deadlift.

 This is one reason why stiff leg deadlifts are a better hamstrings workout than normal deadlifts – essentially, the stiff leg deadlift skips the initial quad requirement at the beginning of the lift and immediately places the hamstrings into a position to extend the hips.